songyandong/documentation/cli/README.md

 ### ppio object list
 - **Description**:
-  Paginate all Objects.
-Unlike `ppio object status`, `ppio object list` is just a list of Objects, and there is no information about the execution of the corresponding contract.
+  Get status of all Objects owned by the user.
+Unlike `ppio object status`, `ppio object list` just show the segment information, But no detail contract information for the corresponding object

 - **Usage**:

   ```bash